-God, people, and place converge in many places across this city and our countryside.
+God, people, and place converge in many places across our city and countryside.
 This creates a geography of holiness without dimension in its spirituality but flat in the temporal street plan.
-Here there is a place of community, of people and their stories to be treated sensitively.
+Here there are places of community, of people and their stories, to be treated sensitively.
 If only the stones could speak.
 Yet this temporal dimension does speak.
 It speaks to everyone who enters the church.
-Each of us knows instinctively the difference between a living church building and another such as St Mary’s Heritage Centre in Kilkenny.
+Each of us knows instinctively the difference between a living church building and a former church such as St Mary’s Heritage Centre in Kilkenny.

 A contested space originating in liturgical change has an importance for the church.
-The change is driven by an intention to assist the worshiper to see around or beyond the veil which conceals eternity from us in our material world.
+The change is driven by an intention to assist the worshiper to see around or beyond the veil.
+In our material world, this veil conceals eternity from us.
 Such a change does not have any other moral dimension.
-The other type of contest arises because some heritage artefact or memorial intrudes, discomforts the worshiper so that it inhibits seeing beyond the veil.
+The other type of contest arises because some heritage artefact or memorial intrudes; discomforts the worshiper, so that it inhibits seeing beyond the veil.
 Something intrudes because the memory of that worshiper conflicts with the memory or culture recorded in the Church.

 I do not want to get into what threshold of discomfort is material nor do I wish to create controversy by instancing fresh Irish examples.
 We are familiar with the Collison statue in Bristol and the Cecil Rhodes statue in Oxford both in the public square.
-Within ecclesiastical buildings there has been the Rustat memorial in the chapel Jesus College, Cambridge and the Gordon case in St Peter’s Dorchester.
+Within ecclesiastical buildings there has been the Rustat memorial in the chapel of Jesus College, Cambridge and the Gordon case in St Peter’s, Dorchester.
 Rustat and Gordon were both associated with slavery.

-In Ireland we do not have the Windrush generation from the Caribbean or their children to draw such matters to our attention.
-There may however be an underlying Irish problem as suggested by the controversy at Trinity College over the naming of what my generation always called the New Library, and the recent article in the Guardian concerning the Fitzwilliam Museum at Cambridge and its great benefactor the 7th Viscount Fitzwilliam.
-He developed so much of South Dublin’s Georgian streetscape.
-These public examples are distinct from our indigenous difficulties including the Corn Laws, the Famine, ownership of Coffin ships and agricultural clearances.
+In Ireland we do not have the Windrush generation from the Caribbean nor their children to draw our attention to such matters.
+There may however be an underlying Irish problem as suggested by the controversy at Trinity College over the naming of what my generation always called the New Library, and the recent article in the Guardian concerning the Fitzwilliam Museum at Cambridge.
+Its great benefactor the 7th Viscount Fitzwilliam developed so much of South Dublin’s Georgian streetscape.
+These public examples are distinct from our indigenous difficulties including the Corn Laws, the Famine, ownership of Coffin ships, and agricultural clearances.

-In the century following the First World War, churches were not contested spaces unlike country houses, RIC Barracks and Dublin’s equestrian statutes.
-Together with the war memorial at Island Bridge, the Fusiliers Arch on St Stephen’s Green, the Imperial Yeomanry memorial in the grounds of the former St Andrew’s Church, churches went unmolested.
+In the century following the First World War, unlike country houses, RIC Barracks and Dublin’s equestrian statues, churches were not contested spaces.
+Churches, together with the war memorial at Island Bridge, the Fusiliers Arch on St Stephen’s Green, and the Imperial Yeomanry memorial in the grounds of the former St Andrew’s Church, went unmolested.

 When a contested space is identified, it is all too easy for the parties to talk past one another.
-Some, conscious how events from the past shape their current circumstances, express concerns and their difficulty is that they are surrounded by people and institutions which are not conscious of how those events resonate from the past.
-Consequently, the question of the responsibility our society has for events from the past goes undebated.
-Memorials of past endorse participants and events which were then legal but which are reprehensible by modern standards.
-The neighbour principle requires that if a memorial gives genuine offence to people who resort to the church some action must be taken.
+Some express concerns, conscious how events from the past shape their current circumstances.
+Their difficulty is that they are surrounded by people and institutions which are not conscious of how events resonate from the past.
+Consequently, the responsibility of our society for past events goes un-debated.
+Memorials of the past endorse participants and events which were then legal but are now reprehensible by modern standards.
+Retaining those memorials continues that endorsement but the neighbour principle requires that if a memorial gives genuine offence to people who resort to the church, some action must be taken.